-- (a) All Professionals seeking an award by the Bankruptcy Court of Fee Claims (i) shall file their respective final applications for allowance of compensation for services rendered and reimbursement of expenses incurred by the date that is forty-five (45) days after the Effective Date.
-The Allowed amounts of such Fee Claims shall be determined by the Bankruptcy Court after notice and a hearing in accordance with the procedures established by the Bankruptcy Code, the Bankruptcy Rules, and any prior order of the Bankruptcy Court. - (b) Accrued and unpaid Allowed professional fees and management salaries19 that are attributable to Plan Debtors shall be paid from the PAIH Distribution Pool.
-Any holdbacks of previously approved Fee Claims may be paid upon Confirmation of the PAIH Plan and shall be paid no later than as soon as practical following the closing of the Sale Transactions. - (c) For avoidance of doubt, the Debtors are jointly and severally liable for the Accrued and unpaid Allowed professional fees and management salaries; notwithstanding, the Debtors shall attempt to allocate the Accrued and unpaid Allowed professional fees and management salaries between the CFGL Group and PARD Group, on the one hand, and PAIH Group, on the other hand. - (d) Except as otherwise specifically provided in this PAIH Plan, from and after the Effective Date, the Plan Administrator shall pay in Cash the reasonable professional fees and expenses incurred by such Plan Debtor after the Effective Date in the ordinary course of business and without any further notice to or action, order or approval of the Bankruptcy Court.
+- (c) The Debtors are jointly and severally liable for the Accrued and unpaid Allowed professional fees and management salaries.
+The Debtors shall attempt to allocate the Accrued and unpaid Allowed professional fees and management salaries between the CFGL Group and PARD Group, on the one hand, and PAIH Group, on the other hand, with each group paying its allocated professional fees and management salaries.
+However, to the extent either group of Debtors be unable to pay its Allowed Administrative Claims and any other fixed recoveries under its respective plan, the other group will satisfy any jointly and severally liable claims necessary to enable both groups to satisfy their plan obligations.
+Any Debtor that satisfies the any jointly and severally liable claims may, at the paying Debtor's sole discretion, waive, subordinate or defer any subrogation or reimbursement rights emerging from such payment. - (d) Except as otherwise specifically provided in this PAIH Plan, from and after the Effective Date, the Plan Administrator shall pay in Cash the reasonable professional fees and expenses incurred by such Plan Debtor after the Effective Date in the ordinary course of business and without any further notice to or action, order or approval of the Bankruptcy Court.
 On the Effective Date, any requirement that Professionals comply with sections 327 through 331 and 1103 of the Bankruptcy Code shall terminate, and each Plan Debtor or the Plan Administrator, as applicable, may employ and pay any Professional in the ordinary course of business without any further notice to or action, order, or approval of the Bankruptcy Court.